 has three main climatic zones: the tropical Amazon jungle to the east, the arid coastal desert to the west, and the Andean mountains and highlands in the middle of the country.
 In the Andes, which have altitudes over 3500m, average daily temperatures fall below 10°C and overnight temperatures can dip well below freezing.
 Travellers flying straight into Cuzco (3326m) should allow time to acclimatise.

 Peru’s climate has two main seasons, wet and dry, though the weather varies greatly depending on the geographical region.
 Temperature is mostly influenced by elevation: the higher you climb, the cooler it becomes.
 June to August is the dry season in the mountains and altiplano (Andean plateau); the wettest months are from December to March.
-It rains all the time in the hot and humid rainforest, though only for a few hours at a time, but the driest months there are from June to September
+It rains all the time in the hot and humid rainforest, though only for a few hours at a time.
+The driest months are from June to September and are the peak months to travel to Peru, although the season stretches from April to November.

 MAP OF PERU